 Good Girls, NBC (2018 – 2021)

 NBC’s Good Girls adds another crime comedy-drama to the list!
-With three seasons already under its belt and a fourth one on the way, it’s safe to say that this show is one that you’re definitely going to want to catch up on – especially since it’s got three hilarious and amazing women at the forefront!
+With four seasons under its belt, it’s safe to say that this show is one that you’re definitely going to want to catch up on – especially since it’s got three hilarious and amazing women at the forefront!

 Sisters Beth Boland and Annie Marks are both mothers who are just trying to make ends meet.
 Annie is a single mother in a complicated custody battle with the ex-husband while Beth’s husband is, well, a cheating car salesman who’s the root of all her problems.
 Along with their best friend Ruby, who is struggling to pay her daughter’s medical bills, these women decide to take back control of their lives and fix their financial troubles by robbing a local supermarket.

 While it seems to have gone well at first, they soon find that they’re in way over their heads but need to stick together to find a way out.